 This "space-marching" is based on the principle of "local" solution reconstruction from characteristics and on some notion of an entropy-like condition (i.e., no characteristics emerging from shocks).
-Both of these are applicable for a much wider class of the first-order PDEs.
-In [31] Ordered Upwind-like Methods were successfully used to treat the linear Liouville PDE.
+Both of these are applicable for a much wider class of first-order PDEs.
+In [31] OUMs were successfully used to treat the linear Liouville PDE.
 The applicability of OUMs to general quasi-linear first-order PDEs is still an open question [36].
-However, the particular computational problem considered in this paper has an additional simplifying property: the PDEs (4) and (5) are solved only locally and hence the solution remains smooth at every point.
+However, the particular computational problem considered in this paper has an additional simplifying property: the PDEs (4) and (5) are solved only locally, and hence the solution remains smooth at every point.
 On the other hand, unlike in the previous OUMs, the mesh is not known in advance and is built in the process of computation.
-In adding a tentative simplex-patch (with a Considered vertex) we attempt to provide for "good" geometric properties of the mesh (e.g., simplex aspect ratio) and to ensure that the parameterization is locally well-conditioned (e.g., $\|\nabla q\|$ should be small on that simplex).
-The vector field near AcceptedFront determines the order in which the correct "tilts" for tentative simplex-patches are computed and the Considered mesh points are Accepted.
-This ordering has the effect of reducing the approximation error (a mesh point y first computed from a relatively-far part of $NF(\mathbf{y})$ is likely to be recomputed before it gets Accepted).
+In adding a tentative simplex-patch (with a Considered vertex) we attempt to provide for "good" geometric properties of the mesh (e.g., simplex aspect ratio) and to ensure that the parameterization is locally well-conditioned (e.g., $\|\nabla g\|$ should be small on that simplex).
+The vector field near AcceptedFront determines the order in which the correct "tilts" for tentative simplex-patches are computed and the Considered mesh-points are Accepted.
+This ordering has the effect of reducing the approximation error

+(a mesh-point y first computed from a relatively far part of NF(y) is likely to be recomputed before it gets Accepted).
 Below we outline the general structure of the algorithm and provide a detailed description of individual components in section 6.
-As in the original OUMs, the computational complexity of the algorithm is $O(N \log N)$ , where the $(\log N)$ factor results from the necessity to maintain a sorted list of Considered mesh points.
-Ordered Upwind Method for Building Invariant Manifolds.
+As in the original OUMs, the computational complexity of the algorithm is $O(N \log N)$ , where the $(\log N)$ factor results from the necessity of maintaining a sorted list of Considered mesh-points.